Ruby on Rails Tutorial

 installs the gem

-coffee-rails (also needed by the asset pipeline) as long as it’s lower than version
+coffee-rails (also needed by the asset pipeline) as long as it’s newer than version

 Gemfile (which I generally recommend for more advanced users), but be warned that this may cause the tutorial to act unpredictably.